Order of Liberation: History

 The Order of Liberation was established by General de Gaulle in order n° 7, signed on 16 November 1940 in Brazzaville, the capital of France Libre from 1940 to 1943.
 The object of the Order was to "reward people, of the military or civilian communities, who will have distinguished themselves in the task of liberating France and her Empire".

 There were no restrictions as to age, sex, rank, origin or nationality; nor any regarding the nature of the deeds, other than their exceptional quality.

 The Order has a single rank, the title of Compagnon de la Libération ("Companion of the Liberation").
 General de Gaulle, founder of the Order, was the only Grand Maître ("Grand Master") of the Order.

 The Order was usually bestowed by the traditional French military ceremony of "prise d'armes".
 The recipient was summoned forward by rank and name, and given the insignia while being commended thus: Nous vous reconnaissons comme notre Compagnon pour la libération de la France dans l’honneur et par la Victoire (“We acknowledge you as our companion for the Liberation of France, in honour and by Victory”).

+The award officially has precedence just below the Legion of Honour, but the Companions of the Liberation regarded it as a higher honour, and many companions with both took to wearing the ribbon of the order above the red ribbon of the Legion of Honour.

 The last awards to French citizens, units and communes were made on 23 January 1946.
 Awards to foreign nationals were made until 1960.

 The last living Companion, Hubert Germain, died in 2021 aged 101.
 He was buried in the crypt of the Memorial to Fighting France, where a tomb was set aside for the last Companion.